-Anxiety-related restlessness is a feeling that has you on-edge for no apparent reason.
-You might feel an uncomfortable urge to start moving, unable to sit still—this is especially true of children with anxiety disorders.
+Anxiety-related restlessness or muscle tension is a feeling that has you on-edge for no apparent reason.
+A physical symptom you might feel is an uncomfortable urge to start moving, unable to sit still—this is especially true of children with anxiety disorders.
 You may find it difficult or even impossible to ever relax.
 Dinner and chores are done for the night, and you’re sitting in the living room with the family, enjoying a nice evening, but it feels like you can’t enjoy it.
 Your mind won’t settle—it won’t set aside the busy day you’ve had, and it keeps your body from settling too.
 You’re still in work mode, even when you don’t want to be.

 This also occurs often at night.
 Lack of sleep due to restlessness is a huge anxiety red flag, and it comes back to that vicious cycle.
 Poor sleep makes anxiety worse, making it more difficult to get the quality sleep you need.
 These issues and behaviors compound until you’re a sleep-deprived, anxious wreck.
 Restlessness may seem like a minor thing, but if you’ve been experiencing it or any other symptoms of anxiety for an extended period of time, it may very well be time to ask your doctor.